-While you probably can't pack your bags and jet-set to Italy to turn this vision into a reality, you can transport your taste buds to the iconic culinary country.
+While you probably can't pack your bags and jet-set to Italy every time you're craving authentic Italian cuisine, you can transport your taste buds to the iconic culinary country.
 When not in Italy, reach for one of these Italian cookbooks that were practically made to be stained with bolognese.
 Spanning time-tested tomes to modern takes on Italian cuisine, these cookbooks are the next best thing to a Roman vacation.

 Here are our picks for the best Italian cookbooks to add to your shelf.